flatcar-archive/flatcar-docs/docs/provisioning/ignition/specification.md

 ## Ignition v2

-Ignition v2 is not developed anymore but still supported (specification 2.3.0):
+Ignition v2 is not developed anymore but still supported (specification 2.3.0), the high-level [Container Linux Config YAML format][ct-config] can be used to emit Ignition v2 configs:

 * **ignition** (object): metadata about the configuration itself.
   * **version** (string): the semantic version number of the spec.
 The spec version must be compatible with the latest version (`2.3.0`).
 Compatibility requires the major versions to match and the spec version be less than or equal to the latest version. `-experimental` versions compare less than the final version with the same number, and previous experimental versions are not accepted.